 By concentrating on the ``theoretical'' underpinnings, I hope to provide the reader with {\em what one must know in order to choose appropriate methods} from the many possibilities.
 This includes the hope that by studying these topics, one will learn to avoid common pitfalls (and even silly statements) that can trip up professionals in the field.

 This is a dense writeup, and I do not expect one to pick it all up in a quick read-through.
 It should however be extremely useful to study the topics, referring to the references.
 I have also tried to put in enough sub-headings so that one can use it as a reference on specific topics.
 After some preliminaries, I begin with definitions and the Bayesian approach.
 That should help to understand what the frequentist approach (described next) is {\it not}\/!
 The frequentist discussion includes interval estimation, hypothesis testing, conditional frequentist estimation, and the much-debated issue of downward fluctuations in a search for an excess.
 After discussing likelihood-ratio intervals, I compare the three approaches, including major foundational issues such as the likelihood principle (Sections~\ref{likelihoodprin}, \ref{intervalsummary}).
-Finally I add nuisance parameters in the context of each of the approaches.
+Finally, I add nuisance parameters in the context of each of the approaches.
 I conclude with a word about current practice at the LHC.

-The appendices have a detailed worked example of a hypothesis test for two simple hypotheses; a brief discussion of the look-elsewhere effect; some further notes on Bayesian model selection; and some remarks on point estimation.
-All of these are are important topics that did not make it into my lectures.
+The appendices have a detailed worked example of a hypothesis test for two simple hypotheses; further discussion of goodness of fit; a brief discussion of the look-elsewhere effect; some further notes on Bayesian model selection; and some remarks on point estimation.
+All of these are important topics that did not get sufficient coverage in my lectures.